Impression-Aware Recommender Systems: Introduction

 \subsection{Paper Selection Criteria}

 The selected \gls{impressionsbased} papers in this literature review conform to the following selection criteria: papers are peer-reviewed, of regular conference or journal types, and published in top-tier venues.
-For our purpose, we select top-tier A* and A conferences in the CORE 2021 ranking,\footnote{The \acrfull{core} 2021 ranking is available at \url{https://portal.core.edu.au/conf-ranks/}} and Q1 journals in the Scimago 2021 ranking in computer science.\footnote{The Scimago 2021 ranking in computer science is available at \url{https://www.scimagojr.com/journalrank.php?area=1700}}
+For our purpose, we select top-tier A* and A conferences in the CORE 2021 ranking,\footnote{The \acrfull{core} 2021 ranking is available at: \url{https://portal.core.edu.au/conf-ranks/}} and Q1 journals in the Scimago 2021 ranking in computer science.\footnote{The Scimago 2021 ranking in computer science is available at: \url{https://www.scimagojr.com/journalrank.php?area=1700}}

-As a source of literature selection, we query five popular academic search engines (ACM DL, IEEE Xplore, ScienceDirect, SpringerLink, and Google Scholar) for candidate papers related to \gls{impressionsbased}.
-We built a search query matching the keyword \emph{recommender system} with keywords related to impressions, namely \emph{impression, exposure, slate, past recommendation}, or \emph{previous recommendation}.\footnote{The specific search query is: \textsc{recommender system AND (impression OR exposure OR slate OR past recommendation OR previous recommendation)}.} When possible, we instructed the search engine to match such keywords in the papers' titles, abstracts, or contents.
-We applied the selection criteria to retrieved papers and kept those papers conforming to them.
+We queried five popular academic search engines to retrieve candidate papers related to \gls{impressionsbased}.
+Specifically, we queried the ACM DL, IEEE Xplore, ScienceDirect, SpringerLink, and Google Scholar.
+For each search engine, We built a search query matching the keyword \emph{recommender system} with keywords related to impressions, namely \emph{impression, exposure, slate, past recommendation}, or \emph{previous recommendation}.\footnote{The specific search query is: recommender system AND (impression OR exposure OR slate OR past recommendation OR previous recommendation)} When possible, we instructed the search engine to match such keywords in the papers' titles, abstracts, or contents.
+When retrieving papers, we applied the selection criteria to keep those papers conforming to them.
 Lastly, we manually inspected the remaining papers to ensure they were relevant to this work.
-The manual inspection resulted in discarding most papers as the keywords have a broad meaning in recommender systems, \idest they are used to represent other topics or concepts.
+The manual inspection discarded most papers as the keywords have several meanings in recommender systems, \idest they are used to represent other topics or concepts.
 For instance, one paper~\cite{DBLP:journals/cii/ChangLW16/non-impressions/returned-from-search-but-not-ibrs} has the \emph{exposure} and \emph{recommender system} keywords in its text.
-Still, the paper does not publish a dataset with impressions or propose an \gls{impressionsbased}.
-Instead, the paper uses exposure to indicate certain items may have greater exposure rates than others.
+Still, the paper does not publish a dataset with impressions or describe an \gls{impressionsbased}.
+Instead, the paper uses the keyword exposure to indicate the number of interactions of items.